Powered by RND

 --------

-⚡ In 1942, during the height of World War 2, Hitler ordered the deportation of more than a thousand islanders from Guernsey.
-In retaliation against the Allied Forces, innocent men, women and children were forced to leave their island homes - set on a path to Biberach internment camp.💡 Jill Chubb was just 3 years old when she set sail, but her memories are vivid and clear.
-And in this special podcast series, her grandson, former BBC Guernsey presenter Ollie Guillou, charts her story - joined by three other deportees and two prominent historians.🔎 This first episode explores the moments leading up to the deportation, and how the Guernsey Deportees found out the news.
-We get a sense of pre-war life in Guernsey and how it began to change during the course of the war.
-And from cargo ships to train rides, we learn how the journey to Biberach began.⚙️ With special thanks to:Jill Chubb, Chair of the Guernsey Deportees AssociationRalph Godwin, DeporteeJanet de Santos, DeporteeJill Oliver, DeporteeAlan Chubb, Secretary of the Guernsey Deportees AssociationDr Gilly Carr, University of CambridgeMatthew Lucas, War historian📍 Written and produced by Ollie Guillou and Phillippa Guillou.
+⚡ In 1945, the voice of Winston Churchill boomed through the camp - the Allies had won.
+The war was finally over.
+But the Guernsey Deportees didn’t get to leave immediately - the path back to Guernsey was long and winding.💡 In 1942, during World War 2, Hitler ordered the deportation of more than 1000 islanders from Guernsey.
+Jill Chubb was just 3 years old when she set sail, but her memories are vivid and clear.
+And in this special podcast series, her grandson, former BBC Guernsey presenter Ollie Guillou, charts her story - joined by three other deportees and two prominent historians.🔎 This fifth episode explores those first moments when the Deportees learnt they were finally free - and what it was like the be rescued by the Allied troops.
+Hear how they each, in turn, eagerly awaited their turn to fly home, before being scattered across the UK.
+And discover how many found their possessions stolen and homes looted, when they finally got back to Guernsey.⚙️ With special thanks to:Jill Chubb, Chair of the Guernsey Deportees AssociationRalph Godwin, DeporteeJanet de Santos, DeporteeJill Oliver, DeporteeAlan Chubb, Secretary of the Guernsey Deportees AssociationDr Gilly Carr, University of CambridgeMatthew Lucas, War historian📍 Written and produced by Ollie Guillou and Phillippa Guillou.
 This is a Channel Islands Podcasts production.✉️ Share your messages and memories; email [email protected]

 --------